EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/MainGroup/2-PlotQuests.md

 Minoru is a silent and cold individual that seeks to fulfill the missions granted by her mistress, Zullie, as quickly as possible and as eficiently as possible.
 Due to her strange nature she has some difficulty communicating with other humans.
 ___
 She has been sent by Zuillie to retrieve a MAIGC_ITEM from a group of servants from a noble from Melfia.
+But she wants to know what the item she has obtained does.

 ___
 > ## Minoru, the Bear